-- Regulation (EU) 2137/85 dated July 25 1985; - the Law of Luxembourg concerning EEIGs dated March 25 1991, andits own bylaws.
+- Regulation (EU) 2137/85 dated July 25 1985; - the Law of Luxembourg concerning EEIGs dated March 25 1991, an its own by-laws.

-It was created on March 16, 2007 under the name of EEIG Corridor C. On March 21st, 2013, the name, scope and governance of the EEIG were modified.
-The EEIG name became Groupement Européen d'Intérêt Economique Rail Freight Corridor 2, (in short GEIE RFC 2) and the scope was extended to include all tasks entrusted to the Management board as described by Regulation (EU) 913/2010.
+It was created on March 16, 2007 in view of creating ERTMS-corridors under the name of EEIG Corridor C. On March 21st, 2013, the name, scope and governance of the EEIG were modified.
+The EEIG's name became Groupement Européen d'Intérêt Economique Rail Freight Corridor 2, (in short GEIE RFC 2) and the scope was extended to include all tasks entrusted to the Management board as described by Regulation (EU) 913/2010.
 On October 20, 2015, the by-laws were modified to integrate Network Rail and Eurotunnel as new members and the name of the EEIG was changed to Rail Freight Corridor North Sea - Mediterranean.